erossini/Blazor9MinimalApiAuth/README.md

 The version of `NET8` is available in this [repository](https://github.com/erossini/Blazor8MinimalApiAuth).

+## Scenario

+In this project, I want to display and edit a client record and the address.
+All the interactions with the database must be through the APIs and the APIs require the user authentication in order to return a valid list of data.

 ## Step 1

 The solution created out-of-the-box from the Visual Studio template is not creating the structure for the Identity in the database.